clandrew/stopwatch/README.md

 **Reset:** Stops the timer and clears the time back to 0.

-If timing is happening, a dot appears beside the timer.
+If timing is happening, a 'play' icon appears beside the timer.

 The timing goes up to 1 hour, then resets automatically.